BILL ANALYSIS

 To authorize the extension of nondiscriminatory treatment (normal trade relations treatment) to products of certain countries.

-HR5917 (To authorize the extension of nondiscriminatory treatment (normal trade relations treatment) to products of certain countries.) carries an AI-assessed market impact score of 5/10 with a bullish outlook for investors.
-This legislation directly affects Walmart ($WMT), Amazon ($AMZN), Apple ($AAPL) and Microsoft ($MSFT) and 8 other tickers.
-The primary sectors impacted are Manufacturing, Consumer, Technology and Agriculture.
+HR5917 (To authorize the extension of nondiscriminatory treatment (normal trade relations treatment) to products of certain countries.) has been assessed with a neutral outlook for investors.
+This legislation directly affects Apple ($AAPL), Amazon ($AMZN) and Walmart ($WMT).
+The primary sectors impacted are Manufacturing, Consumer and Technology.
 View the full bill text on Congress.gov.

 Market Sentiment